-- (1) A person commits an offence if: - (a) the person uses a biological; and - (b) the biological is used: - (i) in the treatment of another person; or - (ii) solely for experimental purposes in humans; and - (c) none of the following subparagraphs applies: - (i) the biological is included in the Register; - (ii) the person is exempt under subsection 32CA(1) in relation to the biological or the biological is exempt under subsection 32CA(2); - (iii) the biological is exempt under section 32CB; - (iv) the biological is the subject of an approval under subsection 32CO(1), (1A) or (2); - (v) the person uses the biological in accordance with an approval under subsection 32CK(1); - (vi) the person uses the biological in accordance with a condition applicable under regulations made for the purposes of section 32CL; - (vii) the person uses the biological in accordance with an authority under subsection 32CM(1) or (7A); and - (d) either: - (i) if the person used the biological in the treatment of that other person-the use of the biological has resulted in, will result in, or is likely to result in, harm or injury to that other person; or - (ii) if the person used the biological solely for experimental purposes in humans-the use of the biological has resulted in, will result in, or is likely to result in, harm or injury to any of those humans.
+- (ii) if the person used the biological solely for experimental purposes in humans-the use of the biological has resulted in, will result in, or is likely to result in, harm or injury to any of those humans. - Penalty: Imprisonment for 5 years or 4,000 penalty units, or both. - Note: A jury may acquit a person of an offence against this subsection and may convict the person of an offence against subsection (4) instead: see section 53A. - (4) A person commits an offence if: - (a) the person uses a biological; and - (b) the biological is used: - (i) in the treatment of another person; or - (ii) solely for experimental purposes in humans; and - (c) none of the following subparagraphs applies: - (i) the biological is included in the Register; - (ii) the person is exempt under subsection 32CA(1) in relation to the biological or the biological is exempt under subsection 32CA(2); - (iii) the biological is exempt under section 32CB; - (iv) the biological is the subject of an approval under subsection 32CO(1), (1A) or (2); - (v) the person uses the biological in accordance with an approval under subsection 32CK(1); - (vi) the person uses the biological in accordance with a condition applicable under regulations made for the purposes of section 32CL; - (vii) the person uses the biological in accordance with an authority under subsection 32CM(1) or (7A).